 Differences between freelance translators' and staff translators' work

-While the “translation craft” in itself doesn’t vary significantly whether you work as a freelancer from home or as an employed translator, there are significant differences not only in the work environment (as discussed above) but also in the kind of work you do.
+While the “translation craft” in itself doesn’t vary significantly whether you work as a freelancer from home or as an employed translator, there are significant differences not only in the work environment of a freelance translator vs a staff translator, but also in the kind of work you do.

 The company you work for

-Let’s say you are translating for a medium size to large agency; a company that has regular dealings with Germany, Spain, Austria, France or Italy; a multinational company or a company that receives foreign language documents on a regular basis, to give but a few examples of working scenarios.
+Looking at the working conditions of a freelance translator vs staff translator,: Say you are translating for a medium size to large agency; a company that has regular dealings with Germany, Austria or Switzerland; a multinational company or a company that receives foreign language documents on a regular basis, to give but a few examples of working scenarios.
 In any of these situations, it is likely that a translator will only have to work on a restricted amount of subject matters and specialisations.
 If you work for an automobile manufacturer, your documents will relate to cars, working in a solicitor’s office, you will mainly deal with legal texts, if you work in a large agency that has a number of staff translators with identical language pairs, they will have different specialisations, so that each individual will only deal with their own specialist subjects.

 Another difference to the self-employed environment is the hardware and software and related training you may have access to.
 When working for a large translation agency, you will have access to a variety of CAT tools, and you will be trained in the use of them.
 Your computer is probably younger than that of a freelancer who will only replace his when it’s absolutely unavoidable.
 Younger computers tend to be faster and your employer is likely to have the latest software updates, so that there are no compatibility issues.

 Kent State University also has a useful guide for translators.